 Mid-semester grades are assigned in undergraduate courses at the end of the eighth week of each semester.
 The purpose of mid-semester grades is advisory; the grades are not part of a student's official academic record or transcript.
 At mid-semester, an instructor may assign to undergraduates evaluative letter grades (A, B, C, D, or F) or grades to indicate satisfactory (S) or unsatisfactory (U).
 (S and U may not be assigned as final course grades in undergraduate courses).
 Students may view their mid-semester grades on the Student Information System.
 Students who have any low or unreported mid-semester grades should discuss their progress with their instructors and with their advisors.

 Instructors are not notified of a student's use of this option.
-They submit evaluative grades for all students, and these are converted to Pass/No Pass in the Registrar's Office.
+Instructors submit evaluative grades for all students, and these are converted to Pass/No Pass in the Registrar's Office.
 Courses elected on a Pass/No Pass basis and completed with a grade of D or higher will be entered with the grade P on the student’s transcript.
 Courses taken Pass/No Pass for which a grade of F is earned will have NP entered on the transcript.
 Students who earn a P grade will earn credit for the course, while those who earn NP will not.
 Grades of P and NP are not included in computing the grade point average.

 Advanced Placement/International Baccalaureate Examinations